MSt in Diplomatic Studies

 Who is the programme for?

-The Diplomatic Studies Programme (DSP) is designed for early to mid-career diplomats and international relations practitioners.
+The Diplomatic Studies Programme (DSP) is designed for mid-career diplomats and international relations practitioners.
 Traditionally, the majority of its participants were officially sponsored diplomats who returned to their foreign ministries’ service after completion of the Programme.
 In recent years, an increasing number of non-diplomats (or other civil servants that deal with international relations) have been admitted to the Programme.
 This is in line with the changing profile and agenda of international diplomacy, and in acknowledgment of applicants’ de facto diplomatic experience.

 Networking opportunity is one of the key advantages of the DSP, and the broad geographical representation within the programme – something that is prioritised by the selection committee – adds to the diversity and dynamics of each cohort.
 Participants learn as much from each other’s experience, and from interaction with the range of practitioners that participate in the DSP as guest presenters, as they do from the formal instruction.